A Method To Characterize the Wide-Angle Point Spread Function of Astronomical Images: The Dragonfly PSF: Application to the M44 Field

 In brief, the PSF labeled $\rm PSF_{K71}$ is from the work of \cite{1971PASP...83..199K} composed of several measurements out to 5\degree; $\rm PSF_{CV83}$ is from \cite{1983ApJS...52..465C}, which reaches the widest radius (r = 90\degree); $\rm PSF_{MBH94}$ is from \cite{1994AJ....108.1191M} who detected the extended faint halo of NGC 5907; $\rm PSF_{M02a}$ and $\rm PSF_{M02b}$ are from \cite{2002A&A...384..763M}, who first studied the temporal variation of the wide-angle PSF, with measurements separated by three months.
 We follow the normalization of \cite{2014A&A...567A..97S} for $\rm PSF_{CV1}$, $\rm PSF_{K71}$, $\rm PSF_{M02a}$, $\rm PSF_{M02b}$, and $\rm PSF_{MBH94}$.

 {$\rm PSF_{B07}$ represents a rendering of the PSF of the 2.5m du Pont telescope at Las Campanas Observatory (\citealt{2007ApJ...666..663B}), with the shaded area enclosing the measurements of an off-axis bright star (their 2000 profile, see Figure 1 of \cite{2007ApJ...666..663B}).
-Besides a bump between 60-100{\arcsec} likely caused by reflection between the CCD and the dewar window/filter, $\rm PSF_{B07}$ follows a power law with a power index of $n=2.5-3$.
+Besides a bump between 60{\arcsec} and 100{\arcsec} likely caused by reflection between the CCD and the dewar window/filter, $\rm PSF_{B07}$ follows a power law with a power index of $n=2.5-3$.
 We shift $\rm PSF_{B07}$ by 0.75 mag to match its integral of flux with the SDSS PSFs.
-It is worth noting that the outer portion of PSF$_{\rm B07}$ is steeper than the PSF of other reflecting telescopes.} $\rm PSF_{S09}$ represents the PSF of the 0.9m Burrell Schmidt telescope on Kitt Peak (\citealt{2009PASP..121.1267S}), the telescope that has produced the well-known detection of diffuse intracluster light in Virgo cluster (\citealt{2005ApJ...631L..41M}). $\rm PSF_{S09}$ does not have measurements inside $\sim$1.5{\arcsec} to match the 1D integral with other profiles.
-However, the extended wing of $\rm PSF_{S09}$ follows a power law of $r^{-2.4}$ out to 5{\arcmin}, which is very similar to SDSS PSFs ($r^{-2.5}$).
-Therefore we shift $\rm PSF_{S09}$ to match that of SDSS PSFs between 10-200{\arcsec}.
-Beyond 5{\arcmin}, $\rm PSF_{S09}$ shows a flattening with a power index of $n=1.6$. $\rm PSF_{TF16}$ represents the PSF of the Gran Telescopio de Canarias telescope (\citealt{2016ApJ...823..123T}) used for deep imaging on ultra diffuse galaxies.
+It is worth noting that the outer portion of PSF$_{\rm B07}$ is steeper than the PSF of other reflecting telescopes.} $\rm PSF_{W16}$ represents the V-band PSF of the 0.9m Burrell Schmidt telescope on Kitt Peak (\citealt{Watkins2016}), the telescope that has produced the well-known detection of diffuse intracluster light in Virgo cluster (\citealt{2005ApJ...631L..41M}).
+It is an updated version of the profile in \cite{2009PASP..121.1267S} with the inner region scaled properly with the wing.
+The extended wing follows a power law of $r^{-2.4}$ (\citealt{2009PASP..121.1267S}), which is very similar to SDSS PSFs ($r^{-2.5}$).
+We slightly shift $\rm PSF_{W16}$ to match the 1D integral with other profiles. $\rm PSF_{TF16}$ represents the PSF of the Gran Telescopio de Canarias telescope (\citealt{2016ApJ...823..123T}) used for deep imaging on ultra diffuse galaxies.
 We shift $\rm PSF_{TF16}$ to match $\rm PSF_{S09}$ in their overlapping range since their slopes are also similar.